 1. Main points

-• This report contains response information, questionnaire changes and new or changed methodology for the Living Costs and Food Survey (LCF) for financial year ending (FYE) 2023.
+• This report contains response information, questionnaire changes and new or changed methodology for financial year ending (FYE) 2025.

-• Further supporting data can be found in the updated Living Costs and Food Survey: technical report data tables.
+• Further supporting data can be found in the updated Living Costs and Food Survey (LCF) technical report data tables.

 Nôl i'r tabl cynnwys